How to treat and manage an itchy cat

 4. Insect bites:

-Often treated with corticosteroids and by reducing how much they’re bitten- this may involve keeping your cat in during dawn and dusk when biting insects such as mosquitoes are most active or just keeping them inside.
+Often treated with corticosteroids and by reducing how often they’re bitten – this may involve keeping your cat in during dawn and dusk when biting insects such as mosquitoes are most active or just keeping them inside full time.
 Approved mosquito repellents can be used.

 5. Ear Mites:

-Elimination of the mites with an effective product and treatment of secondary infection from your local Vet.
+Elimination of mites with an effective product and treatment of secondary infection from your local vet.

 How can I relieve itching at home?